 Bottom Line, READ: YouTube has been around longer than most social platforms, but it's the one that gets even more popular with every passing year.
-Video is *the* way of the digital future, so don't cast this one off as old news.\
+Video is *the* way of the digital future, so don't cast this one off as old news.

 This platform offers an excellent opportunity to gamify the learning experience for your students.
 It blends the traditional scavenger hunt with 21st-century mobile technology to create this gamified approach.

-When creating a mission, or game, you choose whether participants will submit a photo, a video, a text response or check in at a particular location as the proof of completion.
+When creating a mission, or game, you choose whether participants will submit a photo, a video, a text response, or check-in at a particular location as the proof of completion.

-Goosechase comes complete with leaderboard and real-time updates, which is perfect for our students because if there's one thing we know about Gen Z, they love a challenge!
+Goosechase comes complete with a leaderboard and real-time updates, which is perfect for our students because if there's one thing we know about Gen Z, they love a challenge!